-83. That underlying documentation shall include a detailed description of the priority of payments of the securitisation:
+83. That underlying documentation shall include a detailed description of the priority of payments of the securitisation;

-See point 77 above.
+See points 77 and 78 above.
 In particular, the PoP is contained in the "Terms and Conditions of the Notes" - Condition 6 (Priority of Payments).